sultanadeel/Team-project---The-Bitcoin/README.md

 ![image16](https://user-images.githubusercontent.com/32077698/33459980-0559515a-d5e1-11e7-997a-5d18275bb98d.png)

-So, we can further work on more data to find this metrics and identify a bubble.<br />
+So, we can further collect more data to calculate and visualize this metrics and identify a bubble, if there is one.<br />
-*

 ## References:
 http://markets.businessinsider.com/currencies/news/bitcoin-pizza-10000-100-million-2017-11-1009827466